-The school has a qualified Special Educational Needs and Disability Co-ordinator.
+The school has a Special Educational Needs and Disability Co-ordinator and a member of staff who currently holds the National Special Educational Needs Coordinator role.
 The school has additional qualified staff and are given opportunities for regular training.
 Specific training is provided as required.

 We have staff who are trained to meet the needs of pupils with Special Educational Needs and Disabilities and we purchase expertise and specialist input as required.